 One of these tools is Mean Variance Optimization, or MVO for short.
 (I know, short doesn’t make it sound any less complicated.)
 MVO means you look for a combination of asset classes (stocks, bonds, and alternatives) that delivers the maximum return for each level of risk.
 This is widely used throughout the investing world.
 Only issue: MVO is best suited for building portfolios purely focused on long-term investing that don’t take specific goals into consideration.

 Ok, so that’s a pretty big issue since goal-based investing — investing to get you to your goals, such as starting your own business — is what Ellevest is all about.
-So other advisors might be content with just using MVO, but that’s not going to cut it for us.
 We build investment portfolios with the intention of reaching a goal target — instead of outperforming some index — so our focus is also on minimizing the risk of you missing your goal target, not solely on maximizing returns.
 So we have to take factors beyond MVO’s scope into consideration to do that.

 LDI (Liability Driven Investing)